 The Company intends to comply with all ordinances and regulatory authorities that apply to the work environment.
 Regulations limiting smoking or use of tobacco products in the workplace have become common and as such all employees will be subject to facility specific requirements.

 Respect for each other includes a willingness to consistently comply with the Company’s efforts to promote a safe and secure work place.
-Employees who have information or concerns about their work environment should report the situation to their immediate supervisor, Human Resource Representatives, health and safety department, or to the security department.
+Employees who have information or concerns about their work environment should report the situation to their immediate supervisor, Representatives, health and safety department, or to the security department.
 Employees may contact law enforcement directly to prevent imminent harm to themselves or others or to prevent damage to Company property.
+Enron’s Code of Ethic provides additional information for reporting any conditions that may effect the work environment,

 The Company will rely upon a variety of procedures to enforce this policy.
 Those procedures may include but are not limited to drug and/or alcohol testing, search of property and premises, internal investigations and disciplinary action.